 Mapper.
-Inputs for the mapper module are the empirical energy model, a portion of the source code marked by the developer for analysis, and the corresponding assembly code generated for a specific platform.
-Instructing the compiler to include debugging symbols in the assembly allows the mapper to establish a correspondence between each assembly instruction and the corresponding source code line [32, 44]
+Inputs for the mapper module are the empirical energy model, a portion of the source code marked by developers for analysis, and the corresponding assembly code generated for a specific platform.
+Instructing the compiler to include debugging symbols in the assembly allows the mapper to establish a correspondence between each assembly instruction and the corresponding source code line [34, 46]

-The mapper analyzes the assembly code to find the basic blocks at the level of source code that corresponds to a given set of assembly instructions.
-Using this mapping and information on the number of MCU cycles for each assembly instructions, EPIC computes the total number of MCU cycles per basic block at the level of source code.
-This process is non-trivial, as we discuss in Sec.
+The mapper initially analyzes the assembly code to find the basic blocks at the level of source code that corresponds to a given set of assembly instructions.
+Using this mapping and information on the number of MCU cycles required by each assembly instructions, EPIC computes the total number of MCU cycles per basic block at the level of source code.
+Such a mapping process is non-trivial; we defer a more detailed discussion to Sec.
 4.2.